django-json/indeedjobschallenge/README.md

 -   [] User story (optional): I can see a list of jobs in the closest city from my location by default
 -   [] User story (optional): I can see jobs on different pages, 5 items on each page

 P.S: This challenge is suppose to work with Github Jobs API.
-Since it was deprecated not long ago, Some of the features could not be implemented since the app needs to abide with the alternative [API](https://rapidapi.com/fayeznazzal98/api/awesome-indeed) that is used in this challenge.
+Since it was deprecated not long ago, some of the features could not be implemented since the app needs to abide with the alternative [API](https://rapidapi.com/fayeznazzal98/api/awesome-indeed) that is used in this challenge.

 ## How To Use